Let’s talk about suicide for a moment.

 Be true, be kind, share a smile.
 It does make a difference.
 Unlike an illness we treat after we get sick, suicide is about prevention and care.
-Our actions make the difference before the suicide even happens not afterwards.
+Our actions make the difference before suicide even happens not afterward.
 Discover in spirit we can make a difference simply in how we hold ourselves.
 To connect with others or our-self in a manner to encourage the desire to explore further in life.

 Are we always alive?

 Story of Suicide